dotkernel/dotkernel/docs/Tutorials/Creating-a-Contact-Us-Page/02-creating-the-contact-controller.md

 Two things you should consider:
 * make sure you import/use the right packages.
 We recommend you to use an IDE to help you out.
 * the PHP docblock has 2 functions here.
 The `@method` definitions are used to tell the IDE(if supported) what unkown methods we'll be using in this class.
 This way, if we use controller plugins, they will not show up as warnings.
 You can copy paste this docblock in all your controller files.
-Make sure you import the classes though as use statements.
+Make sure you import the classes as use statements.
 These method definitions should get rid of all the default DotKernel controller plugins warnings.
 * The second annotation, `@Service` is used to mark the class to be handled by the [dot-annotated-services](https://github.com/dotkernel/dot-annotated-services) package.
 See the documentation for more information.
 Shortly, this allows you to get the class from the service manager, without the need to manually create and register a factory class.
 It can also inject dependencies, by annotating the constructor or a setter method.

 ### Register the controller as routed middleware